 Film festivals have fees to enter, you might also wish to have key crew and cast attend film premiers.
 For larger budgets hire a PR team, major festivals recommended that even smaller productions hire a sales agent.
 Then there is self-distribution, you may wish to organize your own cinema screenings or DVD sales.
 Making money in film costs money and you can find a great film budget example of a $1 million independent feature film on Stephen Follows blog.

 So, there you have it.
 This guide is here to show you the important elements that you need to consider when estimating your film's budget.
 No matter what type of film you hope to make, or budget you wish to work with.
 Creating a budget breakdown, and revising that breakdown throughout the filmmaking process will help keep your expenses under check.
+Next up, check out what you need to know about prepping your script for production!

 Of course, we don’t know everything and if there are any areas you wish to expand upon, or tips for budgeting you wish to share, please do so in the comments section.